UMM-CSci-3601/intro-to-git/README.md

 * `commit` your work
 * `push` those changes to Github

-You could do a `pull` before the `push` like we did in the first half, but (a) you aren't expecting any changes on _your_ branch by another group (so the `pull` shouldn't bring in any changes) and (b) `push` actually checks for unpulled changes and forces you to deal with those if they exist (so it's safe to just `push` and see what happens).
+You could do a `pull` before the `push` like we did before, but (a) you aren't expecting any changes on _your_ branch by another group (so the `pull` shouldn't bring in any changes) and (b) `push` actually checks for unpulled changes and forces you to deal with those if they exist (so it's safe to just `push` and see what happens).

-Assuming the `commit` and `push` worked, if you got to the project web page on Github (and refresh if necessary), your branch should be in the list of branches, and if you switch to your branch and go look at `Hellos.java` you should see your changes.
+Assuming the `commit` and `push` worked, if you go to the project web page on Github (and refresh if necessary), your branch should be in the list of branches, and if you switch to your branch and go look at `Hellos.java` you should see your changes.
 Depending on how